Category: Azure & Cloud

 })();

-Working with APIs inevitably involves error handling.
-Microsoft Graph uses standard HTTP status codes to indicate success or failure.
-Here are some common scenarios:
+Errors are inevitable when working with APIs.
+Microsoft Graph uses standard HTTP status codes to indicate issues.
+Here are common ones you may encounter:

-• 401 Unauthorized: Your access token is invalid or expired.
-Ensure you’re refreshing tokens as needed.
+• 401 Unauthorized: Ensure your access token is valid and hasn’t expired.

-To debug issues, enable logging in the Microsoft Graph client:
+To simplify debugging, enable logging in the Graph client:

 const client = Client.init({